Have your wedding at William Peace University!

 - To provide an inclement weather option, Dinwiddie Chapel will be reserved along with the Garden, and appropriate fees will apply, should the Chapel have to be used, with the balance refunded.

 Please return the payment for the rental and deposit with your signed contract.
-The deposit amount will be refunded by William Peace University within 10 days following the wedding, and upon satisfactory inspection of the facilities used.
+The damage deposit amount will be refunded by William Peace University within 30 days following the wedding, and upon satisfactory inspection of the facilities used.

 The rental fee includes the services of our departments of